Infineon/tviic2d-gfx-mw/README.md

 # Graphics Driver for Traveo II Cluster

-This middleware provides a standalone driver for the graphics subsystem Traveo II Cluster devices.
+The graphics middleware interface provides a standalone Graphics Driver software for the graphics subsystem found in Traveo II Cluster devices.
 It is a precompiled binary along with headers that provide the driver API.
 The following devices are supported by this driver:
 - CYT4DNJBZS

 ## Functional Description